coins/bitcoin-scripts/op_lookup.md

 ```

 ## Dynamic Function Names
 In our previous example we assumed to make all function calls at the same stack height.
-The following script accounts for dynamic stack heights:
+The following script accounts for calls at dynamic stack heights:

 ```
 OP_DEPTH <fn_address> SUB ADD PICK